Rodent Exclusion and Control

 - Thin vegetation to allow daylight in and remove rat hiding places

-- Place traps at entry points, or where you have seen rat droppings
+- Place traps along walls, behind objects, in dark croners, or where you have seen rats or rat droppings

 - Bait the traps with peanut butter or the food the rats have been eating